Uber product lead Daniel Graf explains Uber’s shifted approach to building tech

 E-reader innovation has stalled

-Uber’s Head of Product Daniel Graf thinks that the company’s recent problems may end up being good for the ride hailing provider’s product development in the long term; in some ways, it’s brought collaboration to the fore in a company structure that previously preferred work being done in relatively discrete silos, walled off from the potential to do more by combining the efforts of the maps team with, say, the driver product team.
+Uber’s Head of Product Daniel Graf thinks that the company’s recent problems may end up being good for the ride-hailing provider’s product development in the long term; in some ways, it’s brought collaboration to the fore in a company structure that previously preferred work being done in relatively discrete silos, walled off from the potential to do more by combining the efforts of the maps team with, say, the driver product team.

 Now, however, Graf says there’s a lot of cross-functional work going on, and an effort to bring in members of other teams on product development not necessarily in their primary area whenever it makes sense to do so.
 Uber is fundamentally changing its approach to how it operates, Graf says, and that change might never have happened if it hadn’t had to take a good long look at its own business and practices in the wake of Susan Fowler’s sexual harassment allegations and Travis Kalanick’s ultimate departure as CEO.

 Graf has been at Uber for nearly two years now, after joining in December of 2015 and originally heading up product for Marketplace at Uber, which handles trip pricing and related business.
-He then moved up to lead product across the company temporarily, before becoming permanent in the role as of March this year.
-His background includes a long stint at Google as well as a brief time at Twitter before making his way to Uber, and he seems genuinely pleased about the changes that Uber is undergoing in terms of its product direction after all the organizational changes.
+He then moved up to lead product across the company temporarily, before becoming permanent in the role as of March of this year.
+His background includes a long stint at Google, as well as a brief time at Twitter before making his way to Uber, and he seems genuinely pleased about the changes that Uber is undergoing in terms of its product direction after all the organizational changes.

 “At the end of the day we’re a tech company and the focus has to be on shipping product,” Graf said in an interview.
 “Actually I think, especially in the last few months, we’ve done a really good job on turning the ship on that front.”

-The changes are mostly to do with a shift in focus, away from the rapid growth and expansion that fueled Uber previously, and towards a more thoughtful evaluation of product – you can see the evidence of this in Uber’s willingness to roll back some of its less successful efforts, like its Xchange Leasing business, or the quick rollback of its altered driver destination limit when that wasn’t working out.
+The changes are mostly to do with a shift in focus, away from the rapid growth and expansion that fueled Uber previously, and toward a more thoughtful evaluation of product — you can see the evidence of this in Uber’s willingness to roll back some of its less successful efforts, like its Xchange Leasing business, or the quick rollback of its altered driver destination limit when that wasn’t working out.
 Increasingly, there’s emphasis on deliberate action instead of just growth for growth’s sake.

-“Internally, it’s exciting to see what’s happening,” he added “We’re growing so fast, faster than most companies ever before.
+“Internally, it’s exciting to see what’s happening,” he added.
+“We’re growing so fast, faster than most companies ever before.
 When you’re growing at this speed, it’s easy to forget what it means to work cross-functionally, to collaborate, to leverage each other, and I think that’s one of the big changes we’ve seen this year where teams are actually collaborating much stronger together.”

 Graf cites Uber’s 180 Days of Change campaign as an example of that newfound focus on collaboration.
 The campaign, which sees Uber revamping its driver-side product and services over a half-year planned rollout, involved people from driver team, rider team, maps team and marketplace team all working together.
 This is not the kind of effort you’d have seen at the company before, Graf says.